 This station gives access to the scenic Arashiyama and Sagano area, one of the major tourist attractions in Kyoto.
 Famous sites in this area include, the Togetsukyo Bridge, Tenryuji Temple, the Arashiyama Monkey Park and the famous bamboo forest.
 Rickshaw rides and boating on the river are also popular activities.

-Keifuku Arashiyama Station’s unique point is that it also has a hot spring footbath in which (for 200 yen) you can rest your weary feet!
-Towels are provided at the station.
+Arashiyama Station’s unique point is that it also has a hot spring footbath where you can rest your weary feet.

 Approaching Shijo-Omiya Station